kevin-jonathans/etch-a-sketch/README.md

 # etch-a-sketch
-Exercie for DOM manipulation by make etch-a-skecth game
+Exercie for DOM manipulation by make etch-a-sketch game